 viii) Scholarships, grants, prizes and awards- the income is U.S. source if the residence of payer is U.S., income is ECI for activities performed in U.S. if paid in the U.S.,

 ix) Pension income– the portion related to U.S. performed services is always U.S. source income, performance in the U.S. is considered effectively connected.

 x) Alimony income– alimony paid by a spouse to an ex-spouse, the source of the alimony would be based upon the residence of the spouse obligated to make the payments.
 Eliminated under TCJA 2017 for divorce agreements entered into after December 31, 2018 or existing agreements modified after that date.

 Dual-Status- When You Are Both a Resident Alien and Non-Resident Alien in a Single Tax Year:

 In cases where a foreign national in the U.S. has two statuses in a single tax year, for example, when they go from a nonresident to resident status (or vice-versa) in the same U.S. tax calendar year, the foreign national is called a dual-status filer in recognition of these two statuses.

-The tax return that dual status individuals must file is dependent upon their status on December 31 of the tax year.
+The tax return that dual status individuals must file is dependent upon their status on December 31 of that tax year.
 The tax return Form(s) 1040 or 1040NR must be clearly indicated at the top of the form as “Dual-Status Return”.
 The return covers the entire calendar year and calculates all income tax.
 However dual-status filers must also file a separate purely presentational statement with their tax return covering the other portion of the tax year for which they have the other status.